普通视图

 We solicit applications from experts from DARIAH Partner Institutions in DARIAH Member and Observer countries.

-JRC members are selected and appointed by the BoD as individuals based on their expertise and disciplinary focus.
+JRC members are selected and appointed by the Board of Directors as individuals based on their expertise and disciplinary focus.
 No formal legal framework between DARIAH and the DARIAH Partner Institution employing the JRC member is foreseen.
-However, in the case a member requires formal institutional recognition to secure their time dedicated to the JRC, DARIAH may provide a letter of appointment or a bilateral agreement tailored to the specific needs of the JRC member, if needed.
+However, in the case a member requires formal institutional recognition to secure their time dedicated to the JRC, DARIAH may provide a letter of appointment or a bilateral agreement tailored to the specific needs of the JRC member.

-Please note that this appointment is not a paid position, but that DARIAH covers occasional travel expenses (e.g., to the Strategic Days and the Annual Event).
+Please note that this appointment is not a paid position.
+However, DARIAH covers occasional travel expenses, such as to DARIAH Strategy Days and the Annual Event).
 The time and commitment is eligible as an official contribution of your country to DARIAH (so-called ‘in-kind’ contributions).
-Please contact your DARIAH National Coordinator (see list) while preparing your application.
+So, please contact your DARIAH National Coordinator (see list) while preparing your application.

-The appointment is usually for 3 years and can be prolonged for one additional term.
+The appointment is usually for 3 years and can be renewed once.

 Application and Selection Procedure

-The decision process on this position is as follows: The JRC reviews the applications within four weeks and may reach out to the corresponding National Coordinator.
-The recommendation of the JRC will be shared with the BoD, who approves and appoints the new JRC member.
+The decision process on this position is as follows: The Joint Research Committee reviews the applications within four weeks and may reach out to the corresponding National Coordinator.
+The recommendation of the JRC will be shared with the Board of Directors, which approve and appoint the new JRC member.

 Please contact jrc@dariah.eu if you have further questions.